When drawing with proportions, I make mistakes. I often make similar mistakes time and time again.

 When drawing proportions of the face, move your eyes across your drawing from side to side, top to bottom and diagonally.
 If you can match the exact angle and distance to what you see on your subject, your facial proportions should be in pretty good shape.

 Look for shapes within the negative space.
 Take a moment to look at all of the negative spaces within your source photo or surrounding your model if drawing from life.

 Compare the geometric shape of these spaces to the same spaces within your drawing.
-For instance, the negative space created by the models chin, edge of neck and shoulder should be the same on both your drawing and your model.
+For instance, the negative space created by the model's chin, edge of the neck, and shoulder should be the same on both your drawing and your model.

 If the head is turned slightly to the side, you may notice a negative shape formed by the space between the eyebrow bone and the cheek.

 Check to be sure this negative space is the same shape and size on your drawing as what you see on your model.
 Checking the negative space can be really helpful when drawing hands as there are often open spaces between the fingers.

 Casually look at your model.
 When you look at the largest shadow shapes or darks, what geometric shape are they?

 Be sure that the shadow shapes on your drawing are exactly the same shape as those you see on your model.
 Look at the dark shadow shapes within the hair.